willmitchell/secret_runner_aws/README.md

 where:

- prefix: your company name.
+- prefix: your company name.
 Example: com-example
- module: name of your module.
+- module: name of your module.
 Example: appserver
- stage: name of your runtime environment or stage.
+- stage: name of your runtime environment or stage.
 Example: prod
- param_name: name of a specific parameter.
+-  param_name: name of a specific parameter.
 Example: db_pass

-ssm_executor will pull all secrets matching the path defined by /prefix/module/stage/* and then decrypt as required.
-All resulting params will be transformed into environment variables that are then passed to other programs using the Go Exec (fork) facility.
-This way, your program can have access to secrets without resorting to insecure hacks.
+secret_runner_aws will pull all secrets matching the path defined by /prefix/module/stage/* and then decrypt as required.
+All resulting params will be transformed into environment variables that are then passed to your program.
+This way, your program can have access to secrets without resorting to insecure hacks!

 # Dependencies